NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 If an image name (without directory) has a timestamp followed by a sensor string as part of its name, those will be parsed.
 Example::

-    my_images/<text>10004.6<text>ref_cam<text>.jpg
+    my_images/<text>10004.6<text><sensor name><text>.jpg

-The earliest encountered sequence of digits (optionally followed by decimal period and more digits) will be the timestamp.
+The last encountered sequence of digits (optionally followed by decimal period and more digits) before the sensor name will be the timestamp.
 The earliest encountered string matching the sensor name will be used.

+*It is strongly suggested to not have any other digits in the image name, as that may confuse the parser.*

 Directory structure
 ^^^^^^^^^^^^^^^^^^^